lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 When you upload a file to Amazon S3, you can set permissions to control visibility and access to it.
 You can also use the Amazon S3 versioning feature to track changes to your objects over time.

+The consistency model for S3 is Strong Read-After-Write.
+That means as soon as you've written something to S3, it should be immediately available.

 ## S3 Bucket